 An Act relating to housing, to make better provision for housing and improving housing standards and conditions in the State, to encourage the use, development and redevelopment of land for housing and related purposes, to enable the carrying out of agreements and arrangements with respect to housing, to provide for the Housing Authority by merging the Government Employees’ Housing Authority into The State Housing Commission and for other purposes.

-[Long title amended by No. 28 of 2006 s.
+[Long title amended: No. 28 of 2006 s.
 310.]

 Part I — Preliminary